 Process costing is a term used in cost accounting to describe one method for collecting and assigning manufacturing costs to the units produced.
-Processing cost is used when nearly identical units are mass produced.
-(Job costing or job order costing is a method used when the units manufactured vary significantly from one another.)
+A processing cost system is used when nearly identical units are mass produced.
+(Job costing or job order costing is a system used to collect and assign manufacturing costs to units that vary from one another.)

 Example of Process Costing

 Let's assume that a company manufactures large quantities of an identical product.
 The product requires several processing operations, each of which occurs in a separate department.
 In the first department, the following processing costs were incurred during the month of June:

 - Direct materials of $150,000

 If the equivalent of 100,000 units were processed in June, the per unit costs will be $1.50 for direct materials and $2.25 for conversion costs.
 These costs will then be transferred to second department where its processing costs will be added.